Inside Britain’s £1.1bn Covid lab that no one knows what to do with

 ‘Massive pushbacks’

-The project was announced as a flagship for the new UK Health Security Agency (UKHSA), which replaced Public Health England as the body responsible for protecting the public from infectious disease.
+The project was announced as a flagship for the new UK Health Security Agency (UKHSA), which succeeded Public Health England as the body responsible for protecting the public from infectious diseases and oversees Covid testing in Britain.

 The 220,000 square foot site, lauded as the largest testing facility of its kind in Europe, had been due to open the first of its processing lines in January 2021, the peak of the second wave of Covid-19.
-By June that year, all 12 lines were to be functional.
+By June that year, nine out of 12 lines were to be functional.

 However, it was not until 13 July that the laboratory was formally opened, with just a single line running.
 It was acknowledged that four of the lines would never be built, despite officials placing and receiving orders for testing equipment worth millions, sources involved in setting up the lab told The Independent.